rhylanbolt/developerdocs/README.md

 <li><strong>Timestamp</strong>: Records when the action occurred</li>
 <li><strong>Context data</strong>: Provides additional details about the action</li>
 </ul>
-<p>When users interact with your platform, these events flow into Opti-X and build a comprehensive picture of user behavior over time.</p>
+<p>When users interact with your platform, these events flow into Personalize and build a comprehensive picture of user behavior over time.</p>
 <h2>Why Events Matter</h2>
 <p>Events power two core capabilities:</p>
 <ol>
-<li><p><strong>Personalized Recommendations</strong>: Opti-X analyzes event patterns to understand user preferences and predict what content or products they want to see next.</p>
+<li><p><strong>Personalized Recommendations</strong>: Personalize analyzes event patterns to understand user preferences and predict what content or products they want to see next.</p>
 </li>
 <li><p><strong>Smart Campaigns</strong>: Events trigger automated campaigns at the right moment, such as sending a notification when a user&#39;s favorite team is about to play or alerting them when a previously viewed item drops in price.</p>
 </li>
 </ol>
 <h2>Event Ingestion Methods</h2>
-<p>Opti-X supports two primary methods for ingesting events:</p>
+<p>Personalize supports two primary methods for ingesting events:</p>
 <h3>Real-Time Ingestion</h3>
-<p>Real-time events stream directly to Opti-X as they occur.
+<p>Real-time events stream directly to Personalize as they occur.
 This method is ideal for:</p>
 <ul>
 <li>Page views and browsing behavior</li>
 <li>Game launches and session activity</li>
 <li>Bet placements and cart additions</li>
 <li>Any action requiring immediate response</li>
 </ul>
-<p>Real-time ingestion uses the Opti-X SDK or direct API calls.
-For high-volume scenarios, AWS Kinesis integration provides scalable streaming.</p>
+<p>Real-time ingestion uses the Personalize SDK or direct API calls.</p>
 <h3>Batch Ingestion</h3>
 <p>Batch ingestion processes events in scheduled intervals.
 This method suits:</p>
 <ul>